BIDMCDigitalPsychiatry/LAMP-platform/docs/lamp_components.md

----
-title: What are the Components of LAMP?
+# What are the Components of LAMP?
-slug: lamp_components
----

-# LAMP is Organized Into Four Tabs:
-Learn, Assess, Manage Prevent
+LAMP is Organized Into Four Tabs: Learn, Assess, Manage Prevent

 # **LEARN**